 It’s an American-made item, sold by an American company, with the ensuing problems of American manufacturing that come with it—that is, aggressive competition from China.
 But it is that uniquely American nature that makes it a perfect subject for a purely American promotional opportunity: A Minor League Baseball theme night.

-As ESPN.com contributor and sports uniform blogger Paul Lukas (and a guy who, no shit, has a Brannock Device tattoo) reported last year, the Syracuse Chiefs decided to host a Brannock Device theme night back in May, complete with jerseys that reflected the memorable markings of the shoe-measuring device.
+As recently retired sports uniform blogger Paul Lukas (a guy who, no shit, has a Brannock Device tattoo) reported back in 2018, the Syracuse Chiefs decided to host a Brannock Device theme night that May, complete with jerseys that reflected the memorable markings of the shoe-measuring device.
 (Although not the name—the team wasn’t allowed, per Minor League Baseball rules, to rename themselves the Syracuse Brannock Devices, so they called themselves the Syracuse Devices instead.
 Nice ring.)

-ESPN contributor Paul Lukas got a chance to visit the Brannock factory last year; here’s one of the clips he shot of the device’s production process.
+Paul Lukas, a former ESPN contributor, got a chance to visit the Brannock factory in 2018; here’s one of the clips he shot of the device’s production process.

-Jason Smorol, the general manager of the team (which will rename itself the Syracuse Mets starting this upcoming season), was initially going to do a smaller tribute to the device, but Lukas, a Brannock superfan if you could ever call a person one, was convinced to make it a broader promotion, complete with new jerseys and hats.
+Jason Smorol, the general manager of the team (now known as the Syracuse Mets), was initially going to do a smaller tribute to the device, but Lukas, a Brannock superfan if you could ever call a person one, convinced him to make it a broader promotion, complete with new jerseys and hats.

 “If you’re just doing a salute to something, you can pretty much do it however you want,” Smorol told Lukas.
 “But if you’re going to change your name on the field, you have to go through all these approvals.
 First we had to talk to the team’s ownership group and make sure they were on board.
 Once they said yes, we had to talk to the Brannock Device Company and get them on board.
 And then we explained the whole thing to Minor League Baseball, and they also gave their approval.”